East Village (Des Moines): Subculture

 East Village has a "strong, independent scene".

-The Village is the one of Iowa's two main gay neighborhoods, the other being in Iowa City.
 The yearly Capital City Pride festival is held here.
 In 2019, the festival drew at least 25,000 individuals, breaking the previous festival records.
 Iowa's first-in-nation caucuses makes the state significant for politicians courting LGBT support.
 The presidential candidates who appeared at the 2019 festival include Beto O'Rourke, John Delaney, Kirsten Gillibrand, Marianne Williamson, Andrew Yang, Jay Inslee, Bernie Sanders, and Tim Ryan.